On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Introduction

-The use of averages is common in scientific studies and many quantities related to thermal equilibria are averaged properties measured in real experiments over large numbers of particles and long time intervals.
-If the ergodic hypothesis applies to the system~\cite{Frenkel2002}, we can compute those quantities by ensemble averaging instead of time averaging using a partition function, an idea stemming from statistical mechanics.
-Monte Carlo method is a powerful tool based on ensemble averaging idea and so it can be used to calculate the quantities related to the thermal equilibrium state.
+The use of averages is common in scientific studies and many quantities related to thermal equilibria are averaged properties, measured in real experiments over large numbers of particles and long time intervals.
+If the ergodic hypothesis applies to the system at the molecular level~\cite{Frenkel2002}, we can compute those quantities by ensemble averaging instead of time averaging using the probability distribution function $f(\vec X)$, known from the partition function of the equilibrium state, an idea stemming from statistical mechanics.
+The MCMC method is a powerful tool based on ensemble averaging idea that can be used to calculate the quantities related to the thermal equilibrium state.

-A system with fixed particle number $N$, volume $V$, and temperature $T$ can be described by canonical (constant-$NVT$) ensemble with the partition function containing only the coordinates of the $N$ particles as independent variables.
-This description is valid for systems where the quantities of interest depend explicitly only on the location of all the particles.
-MC simulations of this system apply a random sequence of displacements to randomly selected particles.
-This random selection of particles and displacement is known as a trial move.
-The sample sequence it forms generates a (correlated) Markov chain.
+A system with fixed particle number $N$, volume $V$, and temperature $T$ can be described by a canonical ensemble (constant-$NVT$), with the probability distribution function containing only the coordinates of the $N$ particles as independent variables.
+This description is valid for systems where the quantities of interest only depend explicitly on the location of all the particles.
+MCMC simulations of this system apply a random sequence of displacements to randomly selected particles.
+This random selection of particles and displacements is known as a trial move.
+The sample sequence that it forms generates a (correlated) Markov chain.
 The correlation degree of this sequence depends on the maximal random displacement applied, that is, the step size that determines the acceptance rate of the trial move.

 Most real experiments are carried out under conditions of controlled pressure and temperature.
-Thus the isobaric-isothermal ensemble (constant-$NPT$) is widely used in MC simulations where the particle location and the system's volume are randomly modified to visit all possible configurations according to their respective probabilities.
+Thus, the isobaric-isothermal ensemble (constant-$NPT$) is widely used in MCMC simulations where the particle location and the volume of the system are randomly modified to visit all possible configurations according to their respective probabilities.
 Here, the step size of the volume-changing trial move also influences the correlation degree of the successive configurations.